-Two legendary managers trained the club in different eras and left their legacy in it.
-First one is Matt Busby who was appointed in 1945 and led the club until 1969.
-During his time 'The Red Devils' became a winning team and started gaining titles after a long break that had lasted for almost 40 years.
-Under his management MU won 5 championships, 2 FA Cups, and 5 Community Shields.
-The most desired title, the European Cup, was won in 1968 with the legendary players nicknamed as the Holy Trinity, Bobby Charlton, George Best and Denis Law (who didn't play the final match).
-The final at the Wembley Stadium ended in a 1:1 draw but in over time MU managed to beat Benfica (with Eusébio at its ranks) 4:1.
-It made MU the first English team (and the second British team) to win the European Cup.
+Two legendary managers worked at the club in different eras and left a wide and rich legacy.
+Sir Matt Busby was appointed in 1945 and led the club until 1969.
+During his tenure the Red Devils became a winning team and started gaining titles after a long break that had lasted for almost 40 years.
+Under Busby United won 5 league championships, 2 FA Cups and 5 Community Shields.
+The most desired title, the European Champions Cup, was won in 1968 with a legendary side nicknamed The Busby Babes, led by the three star they called the Holy Trinity - Bobby Charlton, George Best and Denis Law.
+The first European Cup was won 4-1 over Benefica at Wembley Stadium in extra time.
+It made United the first English team (and the second British team after Celtic Glasgow) to win the European Cup.
 It was an epic achievement at the end of a great managerial career.
-It also symbolized the full resurrection of the club from the tragedy that stroke it in the Munich Disaster in 1958.
-In this unfortunate event, an aircraft with the whole squad crashed at Munich's airport.
-8 players were killed and many where injured, including Busby himself who suffered severe injuries and was literally struggling for his life.
+It also symbolized the full resurrection of the club, after the tragedy that struck in Munich 958, after the team plane crushed in Munich Airport, killing eight players and injured many, including Busby.

-Second manager is Alex Ferguson.
+United second period of greatness occurred under Sir Alex Ferguson.
 He was appointed in 1986 and led the club until 2013.
-With him on lines MU won 13 championships, 5 FA Cups, 4 League Cups, 11 Community Shields, 2 Champions League Cups, 1 UEFA Cup Winners Cup, 1 European Super Cup, 1 Intercontinental Cup and 1Fifa Club World Cup.
-Ferguson had a talent for discovering and nourishing young talents.
-Gary Neville, Phil Neville, David Beckham, Paul Scholes, Nicky Butt, Christiano Ronaldo, Eric Cantona, Rio Ferdinand and Wayne Roonie are just the prominent names among many players that became world famous under Fergusson's guidance.
+During his reign, United won 13 Premier League titles, 5 FA Cups, 4 League Cups, 11 Community Shields, 2 Champions League, 1 UEFA Cup Winners Cup, 1 European Super Cup, 1 Intercontinental Cup and 1 FIFA Club World Cup.
+Ferguson had a talent for discovering and nourishing young talent.
+Gary Neville, Phil Neville, David Beckham, Paul Scholes, Nicky Butt, Cristiano Ronaldo, Eric Cantona, Rio Ferdinand and Wayne Rooney are just several of the players who became world famous under his guidance.

 Don't wait!
 Buy your Manchester United tickets from Sports Events 365 today.
-Our variety of Manchester United tickets carry no hidden fees.